Jay Aston’s Gene Loves Jezebel

-This Fall will see the first North American tour by from storied English rock band Jay Aston’s Gene Loves Jezebel in 10 years.
-Last Fall, the band released Dance Underwater, their first studio album of new material in 14 years.
-I’m hoping you might consider advancing their show via feature, album review or advance blurb.
-Please let me know if you need a CD; you can download here: https://spaces.hightail.com/receive/tY5C8fOGgW
+This Summer will see storied English rock band Jay Aston’s Gene Loves Jezebel sharing the stages with fellow veteran British acts The Alarm and Modern English on an extensive North American tour.
+Recently, the band released Dance Underwater, their first studio album of new material in 14 years.
+I’m hoping you might consider advancing their show via feature or advance blurb.
+Please let me know if you need a DL; you can listen here: https://open.spotify.com/album/5MjYq8yGYyFyjpQmaE6IhC?si=R81mMGHsQMKisuWIz5iJAg

 GLJ members have always been far more interested in moving forward artistically, rather than dwelling on past achievements, but this reunion seems an appropriate occasion to acknowledge how each has made an integral imprint on the signature GLJ sound.
 Without any of them, GLJ might not have evolved into a such special entity with passionate fans worldwide.